thatdingus0/DingusTV2-Server/README.md

 ~~# What is "web-emu" ?
 Web-Emu is my recreation on the MSN TV 2 ui. \
-It's not accurate, but it's gets the job one.~~ Removed this because I'm going to focus on the server and stuff.
+It's not accurate, but it's gets the job done.
 If you want to view the web-emu.
-[Go here](https://msntv.celerii.site/web-emu)
+[Go here](https://msntv.celerii.site/web-emu)~~ Removed this because I'm going to focus on the server and stuff.

 # How to use the server script.
 (NOT COMPLETE UNTIL I FIGURE OUT HOW THE SERVICE WORKED!)
 First download [Python](https://www.python.org/downloads/) The latest version is recommended, If you already have Python installed skip this step\